RickCoxDev/k3s-ansible/README.md

 The K3s playbook will prompt you on what components you don't want installed.
 By default they are all installed.
 In the future I will add support to allow you to update the traefik config as a part of installing k3s.

 ### K8s
-When running the K8s installation playbook you are prompted whether to install [Weave](https://www.weave.works/docs/net/latest/overview/) or [Flannel](https://github.com/coreos/flannel) to use are your network between the nodes.
+When running the K8s installation playbook you are prompted whether to install [Weave](https://www.weave.works/docs/net/latest/overview/) or [Flannel](https://github.com/coreos/flannel) to use as your network between the nodes.